sheshnathiicmr/DemoApp/README.md

 ## Note
 1. Make sure 'Build  Active Architecture Only' is set  to NO for pods project.
 2. Supported orientation is portrait only.
-3. Red color buttons branding is used, even though it's considered destructive still i used it, to match with corporate branding.